Clara Zetkin: Background and education

-Clara Josephine Eißner (Eissner) was born the eldest of three children in Wiederau, a peasant village in Saxony that is now part of the municipality of Königshain-Wiederau.
-Her father, Gottfried Eissner, was a schoolmaster, church organist and a devout Protestant, and her mother, Josephine Vitale, had French roots, came from a middle-class family from Leipzig and was highly educated.
-In 1872, her family moved to Leipzig, where she was educated at the Leipzig Teachers’ College for Women.
+In July 1857, Clara Josephine Eißner (Eissner) was born the eldest of three children in Wiederau, a peasant village in Saxony that is now part of the municipality of Königshain-Wiederau.
+Her father, Gottfried Eissner, was a schoolmaster, church organist and a devout Protestant.
+Her mother, Josephine Vitale, who had French roots, came from a middle-class family from Leipzig and was highly educated.
+In 1872, her family moved to Leipzig, where she was educated at the Leipzig Teachers' College for Women.
 There, she established contacts with the infant Sozialdemokratische Partei Deutschlands (SPD; Social Democratic Party).

-Because of the ban placed on socialist activity in Germany by Otto von Bismarck in 1878, Zetkin left for Zurich in 1882 and then went into exile in Paris, where she studied to be a journalist and a translator.
+Because of the ban placed on socialist activity in Germany by Otto von Bismarck in 1878, Zetkin left for Zürich in 1882 and then went into exile in Paris, where she studied to be a journalist and a translator.
 During her time in Paris, she played an important role in the foundation of the Socialist International group.
 She also adopted the name of her lover, the Russian-Jewish Ossip Zetkin, a devoted Marxist, with whom she had two sons, Maxim and Konstantin (known as Kostja).
 Ossip Zetkin became severely ill in early 1889 and died in June of that year.
 After the loss of her lover, Zetkin moved to Stuttgart with her children.
-She was married to artist Georg Friedrich Zundel, who was eighteen years her junior, from 1899 to 1928.
+She married artist Georg Friedrich Zundel, who was eighteen years her junior, from 1899 to 1928.